-Come back in the evening to sample some of the South's top restaurants – Ranjit’s Kitchen for authentic Panjabi fare, The McMillan for top-notch chop-house dining, Julie's Kopitiam for masterful Malaysian cuisine or the iconic Battlefield Rest, an Italian bistro housed in one of the most stunning buildings in Glasgow.
+Come back in the evening to sample some of the south's top restaurants – Ranjit’s Kitchen for authentic Panjabi fare, The McMillan for top-notch chop-house dining, Julie's Kopitiam for masterful Malaysian cuisine or the iconic Battlefield Rest, an Italian bistro housed in one of the most stunning buildings in Glasgow.

 Bordering Shawlands is the beautiful Queen’s Park, sixty hectares of green space encompassing everything from manicured lawns to peaceful walks next to wildlife, and one of the city’s best vantage points.
 There’s also plenty of sports and recreational facilities to be found, as well as a boating pond and smaller nature pond to admire.
-From here, take a short walk to the adjoining Strathbungo area, one of Scotland’s outstanding conservation areas and recently named as one of the The Times’ “best places to live in the UK 2018”.
+From here, take a short walk to the adjoining Strathbungo area, one of Scotland’s outstanding conservation areas and named as one of The Times’ “best places to live in the UK 2018”.
 The area’s most notable architecture belongs to the work of renowned Glasgow architect, Alexander “Greek” Thomson.
 Look out for Moray Place, a classically styled two storey terrace of ten houses.
-Greek Thomson himself lived in No.1, and even a cursory glance will tell you why it’s one of the South’s most desirable streets to live in.
+Greek Thomson himself lived in No.1, and even a cursory glance will tell you why it’s one of the south’s most desirable streets to live in.
 The terrace has an abundance of Thomson’s attention to detail, with decorative elements on every corner and even lotus-flower shaped chimneypots.

-The hidden gem of Glasgow: the Southside has much to offer from incredible architecture to amazing eateries.
+The hidden gem of Glasgow: the southside has much to offer from incredible architecture to amazing eateries.